 Modification to the terms of an employee's compensation, position, duties, or other aspects of the employment relationship may give an employee the right to...Learn More

-What Happens If Part of a Termination Clause Within An Employment Contract Violates the Employment Standards Act?
-Contracts With Clauses That...Learn More
+Is a Termination Clause Within An Employment Contract Valid If Other Termination Clauses Violate the Employment Standards Act?
+Despite a Contract...Learn More

 Whether a person is legally deemed as an employee or as a contractor can result in significant turning points within employment law disputes.Learn More